JustinGOSSES/wellioviz/CONTRIBUTING.md

 These means the code in certain <a href="https://observablehq.com/@justingosses/well-log-in-d3-js-v5-notebook-2"> Observable notebooks</a> where I'm actively working with the code might be ahead of the master branch in private mode, but I try to only publish (share the changes to the notebook publically) once I have pushed to the github repository.

+- The code in master branch will always be in sync with code on NPM.
-#### Index.js & Observable notebook are almost always kept in sync.
+- Index.js & Observable notebook are almost always kept in sync.
 When they aren't, I'll let people know and put it in the README.
-#### The demo page is not kept in sync and will only be updated occasionally.
-#### The docs are updated gradually.
+- The docs are updated gradually.
 Sometimes there will be new or changing functions that aren't populated yet.
+- The html demo page is not kept in sync and will only be updated occasionally.
+The Observable notebooks are better places to look for up-to-date demos.
+In particular, <a href="https://observablehq.com/@justingosses/first-wellio-example-with-all-wellioviz-functions-from-npm">this</a> notebook, which pulls all its wellioviz code from NPM.
+You can change which version of wellioviz code is pulled from NPM by changing the cell towards the top that pulls in wellioviz for use.

 ## Ways to Contribute!